 Modern technology has revolutionised the way multi storey car parks look and the how they are used.
 Gone are the days of the humble parking attendant taking payment from a little booth as vehicles arrived or departed from the car park premises.

 Many car park owners and operators have embraced automated methods of payment, management and enforcement increasing efficiency and making them more cost effective to run.

 According to the RAC, at the start of 2021 there were more that 150,000 zero-emission Battery Electric Vehicles on the UK’s roads (there were over 100,000 registered in 2020 alone) and around 185,000 Plug-in Hybrid and Range-Extended Electric Vehicles.

 With electric vehicles increasingly becoming a preferred option over petrol and diesel variants (and forthcoming legislation banning the sale of new diesel and petrol cars), savvy car park operators are future proofing their investment with the installation of EV charging stations in dedicated EV only parking bays.

-Depending on the design and location of the car park, solar electric vehicle charging through photovoltaics installed on the building roof offer a renewable energy solution to offset the operation costs of these charging points and other devices such as LED lighting.
+Depending on the design and location of the car park, solar electric vehicle charging through photovoltaics installed on the building roof offer a renewable energy solution to offset the operational costs of these charging points and other devices such as LED lighting.

 The most commonly used technology in modern multi storey car parks is ANPR (automatic number plate technology).
 A special camera system detects the number plate of a vehicle as it enters or exits a car park.
 The cameras are equipped to take pictures even at low levels of light and on difficult angles.

 ANPR technology allows 24/7 monitoring of car parks to ensure the facility is not being abused and used either inappropriately or for longer durations than are being declared.
 It provides the car park owner or operator with proof that a vehicle entered and/or exited at a set time allowing them to protect their asset and gain maximum profits.